ALaughingHorse/ContextSearching/README.md

 The column index indicates the relative position.
-For example, in the first document, the word "button" appears rwo words to the right of the target term "break."
+For example, in the first document, the word "button" appears two words to the right of the target term "break".

 ### Get the vocabs dictionary